 AI-controlled chilled water system

 Analysis of cooling-load data revealed a surprising fact.
 As Honghui explains, the graphics from the Energy Platform showed a wave form, indicating massive fluctuations in the plant’s cooling-load requirements.
-Last November, the plant installed an AI system developed by the Bosch Center for Artificial Intelligence.
+In November of 2020, the plant installed an AI system developed by the Bosch Center for Artificial Intelligence.
 This now controls the chilled water system for the cooling load.
 “Using data from the Energy Platform, AI is able to forecast cooling-load requirements for the coming hours and adjust the system accordingly,” Honghui says.
 Once a month, the platform reviews how well the AI system has been able to forecast the actual demand for cooling load.
 Based on this analysis, the AI system can be further trained, leading to ever-greater predictive accuracy.
 This results in energy savings for the chilled water system of up to 10 percent.

 As of 2020, the Bosch Group with its 400-plus locations worldwide has been carbon neutral.
 Introduction of the Energy Platform was a key step toward this achievement.
 Last year, a range of energy-saving measures at the Qingdao plant yielded savings of almost 510 megawatt-hours.
 Three-quarters of these savings — around 380 MWh — were achieved with the help of the Energy Platform.
 Bosch has now installed the Energy Platform at 122 of its own plants and also offers it to other companies.
 “With energy prices on the rise, energy efficiency is going to become an increasingly important concern for the manufacturing industry,” Honghui says.
 In addition to mitigating global warming, there are therefore sound economic reasons why companies should now have the Energy Platform on their radar.